threedaymonk/irkeyb/README.md

 You will need:

 1. A microcontroller with USB
-2. A TL1838 or similar infra-red connector
+2. A TL1838 or similar infra-red sensor
 3. A suitable remote

 You can probably do this with any board that the Arduino IDE supports.
 I used